yesdavidleecs/leecs.github.io/_posts/2015-06-24-is-container-networking-holding-to-past.markdown

 - The recent [Ubuntu Fan](https://wiki.ubuntu.com/FanNetworking) announcement contains several references to "flat" networking (though admittedly they do admit this is an "illusion")
 - CoreOS' "flannel" uses [overlay networking](https://coreos.com/docs/cluster-management/setup/flannel-config/) to provide adjacency between containers.
 Though the abhorrent terms like "flat" are not explicitly used, this concept is presented as a first-class feature which in my mind is mostly the same thing.

 > I am **not** suggesting that these solutions are fundamentally flawed.
 I am **not** suggesting L2 domains in their various forms should be scrapped an available construct.
 I **am** saying that L2-adjacency shouldn't be viewed as a "given", because I'd argue that most cloud-native applications don't (or shouldn't) need it.
+It is clear that there will always be use cases that warrant direct L2 connectivity, but this messaging as it stands today will result in tons of L2-dependent software that didn't need to be.

 # Does a Container-Driven Datacenter Need Overlays?